 Generally, a referrer is a person that receives a commission, fee, or other consideration from a seller for listing or advertising the seller’s goods or services and transferring purchasers to the seller.
 A referrer does not collect payment from the purchaser.
 Referrers do not include persons printing or publishing newspapers or persons providing internet advertising services that do not ever provide the seller's shipping terms or whether the seller charges sales tax.

-See more information on the obligations of referrers.
+See more information on referrers.